giorgioGTelian/giorgioGTelian/README.md

 - Angular
 - Java Spring

-## 💞️ I’m looking to collaborate on geo-agricoltural projects
+## 💞️ I am always looking foward to meet new people and learn new skills

 ## 📚 Favourite IDE: